 Have a Question or Found an Error?

 If you believe a formula is incorrect, a figure is outdated, or a methodology should be explained more clearly, please contact us.
-We investigate every report and respond within 48 hours.
-Verified corrections are deployed immediately.
+We review correction reports and prioritize verified issues that affect calculator outputs or source accuracy.